 4 These outfalls are monitored by the City of San Diego (City) for the SIYB TMDL, and results are reported separately to the Regional Board by the City.
-Note that the City's monitoring locations for Outfall 2 (32.72080, -117.23217) and Outfall 3 (32.71991, -117.22923) are located upstream of the respective discharge points into SIYB.
+Note that the City's monitoring location for Outfall 2 (32.72080, -117.23217) is located upstream of the respective discharge points into SIYB.